oac-tree/oac-tree-control/doc/instructions.rst

 **Example**

 This procedure will check if the ``live`` variable is equal to one.
 Since this is not the case, it will try its child action, which waits for one second.
 Afterwards, the condition is again evaluated and still found to be false, i.e. ``FAILURE``.
-The ``AchieveConditionWithOverride`` instruction will then monitor the ``live`` variable for changes to see if the condition may become satisfied during a given period, which is three seconds.
+The ``AchieveConditionWithOverride`` instruction will allow for the condition to become true with a given timeout of three seconds.
 Since the ``live`` variable never changes, after this period, the procedure will exit with a ``FAILURE`` status.

 .. code-block:: xml